Last Updated on May 11, 2022 by Shaun Snapp

 AI is nothing but a brand.
 A powerful brand, but an empty promise.
 The concept of “intelligence” is entirely subjective and intrinsically human.
 Those who espouse the limitless wonders of AI and warn of its dangers – including the likes of Bill Gates and Elon Musk – all make the same false presumption: that intelligence is a one-dimensional spectrum and that technological advancements propel us along that spectrum, down a path that leads toward human-level capabilities.(emphasis added) Nuh uh.
 The advancements only happen with labeled data.
 We are advancing quickly, but in a different direction and only across a very particular, restricted microcosm of capabilities.

 The term artificial intelligence has no place in science or engineering.
 “AI” is valid only for philosophy and science fiction – and, by the way, I totally love the exploration of AI in those areas. – Eric Siegel

 Eric Siegel is correct, and his observation around this area is quite insightful.
-There is no situation we can think of where the use of the term AI allows us to understand what is being discussed.
-AI is a term either for science fiction, or to provide nonspecific explanations to the actual method that is to be used to obtain the intended benefit.
+There is no situation where the use of the term AI allows us to understand what is being discussed.
+AI is a term either for science fiction or to provide nonspecific explanations to the actual method that is to be used to obtain the intended benefit.